-- To deal with urgent requests for legal input to the Portfolio, Mayco, and the Council Committees; - Lack of skilled administrative support for the Chief Legal Advisor; and - Availability of a well-maintained legal library and reference resources.
+- To deal with urgent requests for legal input to the Sections 79 and 80 committees; - Lack of skilled administrative support for the Chief Legal Advisor; and - \ Availability of a well-maintained legal library and reference resources.

 The table below indicates the total number of employees in the Section: Legal Services as at 30 June 2023.